flyveren/network_menu/README.md

 - The transcription endpoint proxies requests to OpenAI via `/api/transcribe`.
 Make sure your server runs in a secure environment; never expose `OPENAI_API_KEY` to the client.
 - If the placeholder shows "Tillad mikrofonadgang for at optage", enable mic access in the browser.
-- After each AI reply, the server automatically synthesizes speech via `/api/speech`; customize the voice/model via env vars above.
+- After each AI reply, the server automatically synthesizes speech via `/api/speech`.
+By default, it uses OpenAI TTS, but you can enable ElevenLabs API for more natural voice synthesis by setting `ELEVENLABS_API_KEY` in your `.env` file.
 The audio also feeds the music visualizer.
 - If you receive "Tillad mikrofonadgang for at optage" when clicking the brain button, check that the page is served via HTTPS or localhost and that the browser permitted microphone access.
 - Logging for GitHub contribution fallback requests is available via `server.mjs`.
 - Static assets sit directly in `app/`.
 Adjust or extend the shader, news parser, or weather integrations as needed.